-(iv) Read labels carefully, so as to have information about prices, weight, manufacturing and expiry dates etc.
+(iv) Read labels carefully, so as to have information about prices, weight, manufacturing

 (v) Assert yourself to get a fair deal.

 (vi) Be honest in your dealings.
 Choose only from legal goods and services.

 (vii) Ask for a cash-memo on purchase of goods and services.
 This would serve as a proof of the purchase made.